 Several bugs that affected loading times have been fixed and the map correctly shows names of villages on the map.
 Speaking of the map, Cuisine Royale's map will now show the direction your teammates are facing and there have been some improvements on spectator cameras as well.

 As for the cosmetics, it's a humble start but Darkflow Royale are once again on the right track.
 Below you can take a sneak peek at the first Cuisine Royale skin and I cannot shake the feeling of the dev having a dig at both Battlefield V and PUBG with it, although it could be just me.

 Considering that Cuisine Royale will remain free, the dev said that anyone who wants to support the development will be able to do so through the in-game store.
-Darkflow have announced that plenty of cosmetics will be made available in the coming weeks.
+Darkflow that plenty of cosmetics will be made available in the coming weeks.

 In case you're not familiar with the Cuisine Royale saga, the game was born as an April Fools' joke, which the dev pulled while developing Enlisted.
 However, the sheer fun they've had at poking away at you-know-who seeped in through the code, and then some, providing us with plenty of hours of fun since.
 So, skins?
 Why yes, please!